 - As the country's Direct Access Entity of the Green Climate Fund (GCF), LANDBANK played a major role in the approval of the USD10 million grant Multi-Hazard Impact Based Forecasting-Early Warning System (MH-IBF-EWS) which was declared as "effective" last April 2022 by the GCF.
 This is the first GCF-approved climate adaption project in the Philippines which marks a shift from the traditional hazard-based to an impact-based forecasting and early warning system.
 It aims for the country to adopt a nationwide system by actively engaging people to take pre-emptive measures that will better manage or reduce their risk exposures to extreme weather disturbances.
-The identified disaster-prone communities that will benefit from the project include the Barangays of Tuguegarao City (Cagayan), Legazpi City (Albay), Palo (Leyte) and New Bataan (Davao de Oro).
+The identified disaster-prone communities that will benefit from the project include the barangays of Tuguegarao City (Cagayan), Legazpi City (Albay), Palo (Leyte), and New Bataan (Davao de Oro).
 The project implementation for the period 2022 to 2027 will be led by PAGASA with eight other Project Executing Entities. - The Bank continuously promoted and monitored the utilization of the Bank's digital platforms, such as the mobile banking app, internet banking facilities and remittance system, among others.
 The use of digital technology in its daily operations enables the Bank to improve its sustainability efforts in a manner that will help reduce environmental impact through digitization of its processes, on top of increasing operational efficiencies and lowering production costs. - To contribute to the country's goal of reducing greenhouse gas emissions and help in the transition to a low carbon economy, the Bank embarked on several energy efficient projects to boost carbon dioxide emission reduction while generating energy savings.
 During the year, three new generator sets were installed in the LANDBANK Plaza that replaced the worn-out generator sets with one generator set serving as backup power for the Bank's Data Center to ensure uninterrupted banking operations nationwide.
 The procurement process for two more generator sets was also completed and which are due for delivery in October 2023.
 To ensure employees' safety and wellness through the regulation and circulation of good quality air as part of the air conditioning system and generate an estimated 10 to 20% energy savings for the Bank, four new air handling units (AHUs) with low-toxicity and acceptable ozone depleting refrigerant were installed at the ground floor and second floor of the LANDBANK Plaza.
-This is also in compliance with the DENR Administrative Order No. 2013-25 on the Revised Regulations on the Chemical Control for Ozone Depleting Substances.
-For other energy efficiency projects, the procurement process has already begun during the year for the upgrading of the Building Management System and Phase 2 of the AHU replacement project with a target of 25 units.
+This is also in compliance with the DENR Administrative Order No.